|Title:||Head Women's Basketball Coach|

 |Previous College:||St. Bonaventure '05|

-Jesse Fleming enters his fourth season at the helm of the St. Bonaventure women's basketball program in 2019-20.
+Jesse Fleming enters his fifth season at the helm of the St. Bonaventure women's basketball program in 2020-21.

 Under Fleming's leadership, senior guard Mariah Ruff rose in the program record books and earned All-Atlantic 10 honors following the '17-18 campaign.
 Both Ruff and junior Mckenna Maycock were also recognized for their success both on the court and in the classroom by receiving spots on the Atlantic 10's All-Academic Team while Maycock was also named Academic All-Region.
 In 2018-19, Fleming's recruits Asianae Johnson and Deja Francis were two of the top freshmen in the A-10, ranking third and fourth in the league in scoring among all freshmen.
 Francis was honored with a spot on the A-10 All-Rookie Team after ranking second in the league in assists during conference play with the most helpers by any Bonnies freshman in over two decades.
 Maycock, meanwhile, was again named to the A-10 All-Academic and Academic All-Region teams for the third straight year.